How to Evaluate Academic English-language Tests

 6. Are there enough international test facilities to provide a large, diverse applicant pool?

 The best way to ensure educational institutions have access to a diverse pool of applicants is to have testing facilities available all over the world.
-More than 27 million test takers have taken the TOEFL test at more than 4,500 test sites in 165 countries — providing a highly diverse applicant pool.
+More than 27 million test takers have taken the TOEFL test at ETS-approved test centers around the world — providing a highly diverse applicant pool.
 The quality of the TOEFL scoring process provides a common measure for comparing the qualifications of applicants from many different backgrounds and cultures.